 Sweat it Out

-Hitting the gym when your belly is full sounds like a complete nightmare, but you have to push through it.
-Exercise will make you feel so much better, both mentally and physically.
-Start out with walking, light yoga, or smaller weights until you build up more energy to tackle more intense sweat sessions.
+Getting a good sweat in will make you feel so much better, both mentally and physically.
+Start out with a light workout like walking, yoga, or smaller weights until you build up enough energy to tackle more intense sweat sessions.

 Find a Distraction